 Racers are strongly encouraged to preview the course, but may not enter upon private property at any time prior to the race.
 Racers caught or seen training on private property prior to the race will be prosecuted and disqualified.

-The Friends Hut is not available for day use at any time.
+Note that backcountry huts are not available for day use at any time.
 Overnight stays require a fee and reservations.
-Call the 10th Mountain Division Hut system for information at 970-925-5775 or visit www.huts.org Any racer found using the hut without a reservation will be disqualified from this and future races.
+Call the 10th Mountain Division Hut system for information at 970-925-5775 or visit www.huts.org Any racer found using huts without a reservation will be disqualified from this and future races.
 Entry fees will not be refunded.

 • Anyone skiing on privately owned property in the East River Valley will be prosecuted for trespassing.